 Decorating Idea No. 1: START WITH ONE ROOM

-When you’re ready to make some changes, refresh, or even start at square one, it can feel like a daunting prospect to look at your home in its entirety.
+When you’re ready to make a few changes, refresh, or even start at square one, it can feel like a daunting prospect to look at your home in its entirety.
 There’s too much work to be done!
-It will take forever!
+It can’t be done, and if it can, it will take forever!
 Who has the energy or time!?

 Instead of giving in to overwhelm (and maybe numbing with Netflix or pouring another glass of happy juice), find your bearings again by focusing on one room or one part of a room.

 You could even start with the room for which you have been procrastinating since…what do you have to lose!?!
 If it can’t get worse, the odds are in your favor.